Trending fonts for 2025

 Beauty packaging

-The food, design (including art, architecture, culture), and fashion industries are known to appeal to hipsters and connoisseurs.
+The food, design (including art, architecture, culture), and fashion industries are known to pull in lifestyle pioneers.

 Food branding and design is likely the most diverse and fun space to get creative in.
 It includes brand identities for restaurants and the packaging of food products on shelves.
 Logos for restaurants and food products usually live without any symbols.
 Instead, brand character gets added by picking a typeface that’s memorable and mirrors the features and positioning of the brand.